(This post may contain affiliate links. Please read our disclosure policy for more information.)

 2. Keep Them Busy With a Scavenger Hunt

 Not only does a scavenger hunt distract kids from the long and “boring” walk, but it also helps them connect with nature.
 Along the trail, encourage kids to be on the lookout for wildlife and other forest surprises.
 Give them a list of things to find and let them check off their findings along the way.

 3. Uncover Hidden Treasures with Geocaching

 This is a great activity for hiking with teens but definitely works for younger kids too.
 Way back when geocaching first starting getting popular, it required a special GPS device.
 Today, the popular outdoor activity is much more approachable because there’s an app for that!
 The GPS built right into the phones we now carry everywhere we go makes it super simple.

 Before setting out on the hike, check the app for any caches in the area you’ll be hiking.
 Be sure to respect the land and not travel off the trails unless it’s specifically stated as ok to do.
 (New to geocaching?
 Learn more about geocaching here)

 Bonus: Caches can be hidden everywhere from deep in the forest to the middle of the city, so make sure you check the app for caches any time you need to keep kids entertained.

 Streams and rivers are a favorite for our kids.
 The second we see water, we see shoes and socks already piled up on the river bank.
-We used to try to move them along after playing for just a few minutes, but found it’s better to just let them play for a bit!
+We used to try to move them along after playing for just a few minutes but found it’s better to just let them play and explore until their heart is content.

 6. Take Pictures